jimsleeper.com » Scoops and Revelations

 COLUMNS ON YALE'S VENTURE IN SINGAPORE; ON SINGAPORE'S REGIME; AND ON LIBERAL EDUCATION IN ILLIBERAL SOCIETIES A visit to the U.S.S.
 Stennis: From Yale-National University of Singapore College Facebook page.
 These twenty-five ...

-One of my most exhausting but eventually vindicated ventures against a tide of institutional incomprehension and resistance was my opposition to Yale University’s joint venture with the National University of Singapore to establish a new, liberal arts Yale-NUS College.
-In the early 2000’s, Yale administrators, eager to capitalize on Asia’s burgeoning (and Ivy League-besotted) middle-classes, convinced themselves and others that they were bringing liberal enlightenment to the little island city-state’s authoritarian regime and its tightly monitored populace.
-In truth, as I and other Yale faculty and a few brave Singaporean opposition leaders labored long and hard to show, there were more opportunistic intentions and conflicts of interest than Yale’s leaders comprehended or were willing to face.
+One of my most exhausting ventures against a tide of institutional incomprehension and resistance was my opposition to Yale University’s joint venture with the National University of Singapore to establish a new, liberal arts Yale-NUS College there.
+In the early 2000’s, Yale administrators, eager to capitalize on Asia’s burgeoning, Ivy League-worshipping middle-classes, convinced themselves and others that they were bringing liberal enlightenment to the island city-state’s authoritarian regime and its tightly monitored populace.
+In truth, as I and other Yale faculty and a few brave Singaporean opposition leaders worked hard to show, there were more opportunistic intentions and conflicts of interest in the venture with Singapore than Yale’s leaders comprehended or were willing to face.
 All of my work on this is collected here in 36 pieces, some polemical, others rigorously investigative, and still others reflective.

-Even if you’re not especially interested in Yale and Singapore, a lot is at stake in that venture as an emblem of others that have compromised American civic-republican premises and practices.
+Even if you’re not especially interested in Yale or Singapore, that venture is emblematic of others that have compromised American civic-republican premises and practices.
 I strongly encourage you to read the file’s introductory paragraphs and three other pieces: a) my opening salvo of March, 2012; b) my essay and podcast for the Carnegie Council on Ethics & International Affairs, on liberal education’s premises and dubious prospects in illiberal societies that lack a civic-republican ethos; and c) my Asia Sentinel post-mortem on the Yale-NUS venture when its closing was announced in 2021.
-The Carnegie Council essay is being republished in Normative Tensions: Academic Freedom in International Education, an anthology of essays on the subject.
+The Carnegie Council essay has been republished in Normative Tensions: Academic Freedom in International Education, an anthology of essays on the subject.